 A series of boom and bust, driven by factors both inside the the wine industry and the broader economy has unfolded over the past 180 years.
 The are planted to vines has fluctuated widely.
 The last boom peaked in about 2005.
-Competing land uses and competition for other Australian regions are now putting on the squeeze and the area under vines is declining rapidly.
+Competing land uses and competition from other Australian regions are now putting on the squeeze and the area under vines is declining rapidly.

 viticulture and Varieties in The Hunter valley